SyedAdnan95/SyedAdnan95/README.md

 Built an AI-based disaster prediction model to improve early warning systems.

-Led student communities & represented my college at national innovation forums.
+Led student communities & represented my college at National Innovation forums.

 ✨ Fun fact: I believe technology is not just a tool — it’s a catalyst for change.
 Here on GitHub, you’ll see my experiments, my learning curve, and my small steps toward building something meaningful.